Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Enhancing LLMs with KGs

-(5) Though there is already considerable research incorporating standard KGs with general PLMs, limited work has focused on domain-specific KGLLMs.
+\textbf{Exploring domain-specific KGLLMs.} Though there is already considerable research incorporating standard KGs with general PLMs, limited work has focused on domain-specific KGLLMs.
 However, the rise of artificial intelligence for science will lead to an increasing demand for domain-specific KGLLMs.
 In comparison to general LLMs, domain-specific LLMs require greater precision and specificity in incorporating domain knowledge.
-As a result, constructing accurate domain-specific KGs and integrating them with LLMs to enhance KGLLMs' performance in specific domains warrants further exploration.
+As a result, constructing accurate domain-specific KGs and integrating them with LLMs warrant further exploration.
 In order to develop domain-specific KGLLMs, it is essential to first construct a domain KG and gather relevant corpus data with the help of domain experts.
-Considering the generality of language pattern, it is advisable to blend common corpus and KGs with the domain-specific corpus and KG for training or fine-tune common LLM on the domain-specific corpus and KG.
+Considering the generality of language patterns, it is advisable to blend common KGs with the domain-specific KG for enhancement.